murraydavis/Linux-System-Administration/README.md

 ### Revisions

-I have begun an update on March 20, 2021 working on a Fedora 33 build.
+I began an update on March 20, 2021 working on a Fedora 33 build.
+See:
+REVISION.MAR20.2021.md for the revisions needed to get main.tex to compile correctly.

 ### A Latex Compiled Document on Exploring the Command Line for Linux System Administration